 Listening is the foundation of respect, for the right of the other person to be different.
 In our world of social media, we’re exposed to so many more conflicting views and opinions.
 Recently I saw a post on a social media thread asking whether you could accept that someone’s position was just as valid as yours, even if you didn’t agree with it?
 For me, listening is critical when it comes to understanding other people’s viewpoints and finding common ground.

 Listening is a silent superpower in the workplace, as it helps you to develop understanding, empathy, and to even break through seemingly impossible situations.
 Here’s how:

 Listening builds empathy

 When you work alongside other people—within a larger organisation or with a team of freelancers or remote workers—you’ll be aware of all the different characters, personalities and viewpoints.
 While this can lead to conflict (we’ll come onto this), if you respect these different viewpoints and listen to what’s being said, the conversation will open up and these differences will ultimately create a more diverse culture, and a more innovative way of doing things.
 So, consider other viewpoints.
 In meetings and one-on-ones, allow time for each person to speak, and others to listen and understand.
-Empathy comes from an ability to see things differently.

 See beyond the stereotypes